MuntasirSZN/dotfiles/README.md

 ```

 > [!Important]
-> If you want to use my neovim configurations, then please read its [README.md](./neovim/.config/nvim/README.md)
+> If you want to use my neovim configuration, then please read its [README.md](./neovim/.config/nvim/README.md)

 Replace `package_name` with the desired package (e.g., `kitty`, `nvim`, etc.).